prskr/docker-ml-slides/PITCHME.md

 Kubernetes offers two different kinds of parallel jobs:

-1. jobs with fixed count of parallel workers
+1. Jobs with fixed count of parallel workers |
-2. jobs based on a work queue
+2. Jobs based on a work queue |

 +++